-- A. a graduate of the University of St Andrews who holds a qualifying degree in Medicine of at least ten years standing; or - B. a professor in the University with no fewer than four years service since the date of their appointment.
+- A. a graduate of the University who holds a qualifying degree in Medicine of at least ten years standing; or - B. a professor in the University with no fewer than four years service since the date of their appointment. - C. a retired or emeritus staff whose final employment was at the University and who currently holds an emeritus or honorary academic position.

-III.
-Presentation of Material and Declaration by candidates
+II.
+Presentation of material and declaration by candidates

-- 1. Each candidate for the Degree of Doctor of Medicine (by the submission route) shall present as evidence of fitness to receive the degree a specially composed thesis, or a published work, or a series of published papers, or any combination of these.
+- 1. Each candidate for the Degree of Doctor of Medicine (by portfolio) shall present as evidence of fitness to receive the degree a specially composed thesis, or a published work, or a series of published papers, or any combination of these.
 The material so presented in evidence may either be entirely that of the candidate or carried out in collaboration with another person or persons, provided that, in the latter case, the contribution of the candidate can be clearly defined.
 The standard of work required for the Degree of Doctor of Medicine is a high one.
 The subject matter must be coherent and original and should form a contribution to the advancement of scientific knowledge of such substance and distinction as to give the candidate international distinction in some branch or branches of learning. - 2.
-Such evidence as is presented in terms of regulation H.III.1 shall be accompanied by the appropriate fee and a declaration signed by the candidate certifying either: - A. that the candidate is the sole author of the work; or - B. that the candidate is the joint author of the work in collaboration with another person or persons who shall be named, in which case the declaration must also include a statement clearly defining the extent of the candidate's personal contribution to the joint work. - 3.
+Such evidence as is presented in terms of regulation I.II.1 shall be accompanied by the appropriate fee and a declaration signed by the candidate certifying either: - A. that the candidate is the sole author of the work; or - B. that the candidate is the joint author of the work in collaboration with another person or persons who shall be named, in which case the declaration must also include a statement clearly defining the extent of the candidate's personal contribution to the joint work. - 3.
 In each case, such declaration must also state the extent (if any) to which the work has been submitted in any previous application for any degree and the result of any such application.
 Work submitted in a successful application for any degree shall be disallowed.
-The Senatus Academicus shall have discretion to allow or disallow work submitted in an unsuccessful application. - A. if after inquiry the Senatus Academicus is not satisfied with the declaration provided for in regulation H.III.2, the Senatus shall have power to refuse the application. - B. if after inquiry the Senatus Academicus is satisfied with the said declaration it shall remit the work submitted to a Committee of Examiners as provided in regulation H.IV. - 4.
-Two complete copies of the thesis or published work or of the series of published papers or any combination of these must be submitted.
-The Library shall have power to decide when and under what conditions these copies shall be available for consultation or borrowing but the copyright shall belong to the candidate.
+The Senatus Academicus shall have discretion to allow or disallow work submitted in an unsuccessful application. - A. if after inquiry the Senatus Academicus is not satisfied with the declaration provided for in regulation I.II.3, the Senatus shall have power to refuse the application. - B. if after inquiry the Senatus Academicus is satisfied with the said declaration it shall remit the work submitted to an examining committee as provided in regulation I.III. - 4.
+The candidate shall, unless previously agreed, provide an electronic copy of the portfolio in an approved format.
+The Library shall have power to decide when and under what conditions the portfolio shall be available for consultation or borrowing but the copyright shall belong to the candidate.